 BoyBovis is the solo folk project of Sid Plimmer, a mixed-media artist, writer and labourer from the Mendips whose work combines experimental sound and graphics and a preoccupation with changing rural landscapes, hard times, folk tales and the past.

 Other acts from the Somerset scene include harmony duo The Willbees and the West Mendip trio Ochre Trails.
 The Avalonian Free State choir is also local: it was set up in Glastonbury.
 But this a capella choir performs songs from around the world, including salsa vocal percussion, sacred songs from Georgia and heartbreaking melodies from Bulgaria.

 If you like hard-driving, foot-stomping blues, check out Bruton-based seven-piece Mojo Workin’.
 We guarantee you’ll want to be dancing by the end of their set!
 Another band presenting driving rhythms is Steal-Easy, a five-piece band from Somerset who like to blend Americana and country with a touch of rock.

 Singer-songwriter Mandy Woods has a different sound – but she is also influenced by American music: now based in Glastonbury, she’s lived and worked in Texas, Tennessee and Florida.

 Accomplished performers and strong harmonies

-The duo Old Friends are two solo performers who got together a few years ago to blend their accomplished harmonies on songs from the 1960s to the present.
+The duo Old Friends are two solo performers who got together a few years ago.
+Now they blend their accomplished harmonies on songs from the dating from the 1960s to the present.